Long hours behind the wheel of a vehicle can impact on the health of drivers

 When talking about driving under the influence, it’s easy to assume that we mean drink, but this isn’t always the case.
 Both prescription and over the counter drugs can cause drowsiness which have a negative effect on your response reactions.
 Driving in such circumstances is inadvisable – even drugs for common conditions such as colds and hay fever can often cause drowsiness.

 Before taking any new medication, always read the information sheet provided or check with your doctor or pharmacist about the effect they may cause on your driving ability.

 4. Physical health and driving ability

 Poor driving posture can increase the chance of physical health problems such as lower back pain, joint stiffness and muscle tightness.
 Over time, this can affect driver ability to continue with the role.
-According to the British Chiropractic Association, drivers should strive to adopt the optimal driving position to relieve the symptoms of physical fatigue at the wheel.
+Drivers should strive to adopt the optimal driving position to relieve the symptoms of physical fatigue at the wheel.